Golfing Goals 2021

 - Just play better golf with my family or partner?

-John Dooley says: I will play in more Pro-Ams and PGA competitions and finish in the top 10 in an event.
+John Dooley example: Play in PGA competitions and finish in the top 10 in more than two events.

 Ask yourself, what in the world of golf would I love to achieve and is this goal achievable?

 Perhaps, some of the following actions will prompt you?